oracle/cloudtestdrive/DataScience/lab100/bonus10.md

-# Bonus Lab 01: Deploy Oracle Data Science Module
+# LAB 100-10: Deploy Module using the Model Catalog

 ![Workshop Data Science](../commonimages/workshop_logo.png)

-This bonus lab will guide you through the steps required to store a model in Oracle Data Science Platform and deploy the model to Oracle Functions, which is the current preffered deployment process.
-We will also utilize Oracle API Gateway to define a REST API to access our model.
+This lab will guide you through the steps required to store a model in Model Catalog from the Oracle Data Science Platform and deploy the model to Oracle Functions, which is one of the current preffered deployment process.
+Once deployed, we will utilize Oracle API Gateway to define a REST API to access the model.

 **This lab is based on LAB100 which you have to finish to be able to proceed.**

-## Prepare the model artifacts

 In `LAB100` we build a linear regression model.
 To be able to use the model, we have to store it in a way that it is deployable.
-Currently Oracle Data Science Service uses Oracle Functions to deploy the models.
+One way to do model deployment is using Oracle Functions.
 Oracle Data Science Service stores the serialized weights of the model as pickle file, which does not require any proprietary software to be read and can be used or deployed to any cloud vendor, compute instance or service you prefer.

 **To store the model continue to work in the notebook you used for LAB100.**

+## Finish Getting Started Guide

-The last step was that you used the RMSE to validated the performance of the model.
+The last step in LAB100 was to used RMSE to validated the performance of the model.
 Let's now store the model.
-To do so we need to initialize the ADS (Oracle Accelerated Data Science) library.
+To do so we need to initialize the ADS (Oracle Accelerated Data Science Library).
 Before we could use the library you have to make sure that you generated your OCI private key.

 **Please follow the steps in the `getting-started.ipynb` file to register your account and generate a key that would allow you to use the ADS library.**

 After you finish the registration and validate that the ADS works, we are going to initialize the library now in **the notebook we used for LAB100**.

+## Prepare the model artifacts

 The first step when saving models to the model catalog is to create a model artifact for each model.
 We will initiate the ADSModel by using the model we build from the linear regression lab.
 Notice the **`model`** variable is the model you build as you executed `model = lr.fit(X_train, y_train)`